Toad (Mario): Appearances

 Toad and his race of mushroom people made their debut appearance in Super Mario Bros. where they play a minimal role in the game.
-They appear at the end of every world as the Mushroom Retainers (who serve the princess) once Mario or Luigi defeats Bowser, rewarding the heroes with the message: "Thank you Mario!
+They appear at the end of the first seven worlds as the Mushroom Retainers, who serve the princess.
+Once Mario or Luigi defeats Bowser, Toad rewards the heroes with the message: "Thank you Mario!
 But our princess is in another castle!", and in the Japanese Super Mario Bros.
 2 they maintain this role.
 In the American Super Mario Bros.
 2, Toad got his first individual appearance and was given a bigger role as one of the four playable characters.
 In Super Mario Bros.
 3, Toad appears in the Toad houses where he provides items and extra lives for Mario to take on his journey.
 He is the sole playable character in the puzzle game Wario's Woods, where he tries to prevent Wario from taking over the woods with the help of Birdo and a fairy named Wanda.

-The 3D Mario games introduced Toad's role as a helper who would provide assistance to Mario if he needed it, thus making him a major allies.
-In Super Mario 64, Toad explains the backstory as well as explaining what Mario has to do to proceed.
-In the remake Super Mario 64 DS, he is given character-specific remarks, such as mistaking Luigi for Mario in green clothes or thinking that Wario would betray the rest of the group.
+The 3D Mario games introduced Toad's role as a helper who would provide assistance to Mario if he needed it, thus making him a major ally.
+In Super Mario 64, Toad explains the backstory, as well as explaining what Mario has to do to proceed.
+In the remake Super Mario 64 DS, he is given character-specific remarks, such as mistaking Luigi for Mario in green clothes, or thinking that Wario would betray the rest of the group.
 In Luigi's Mansion, he appears in various parts of the mansion as a save point.
 Different colored Toads appear in Super Mario Sunshine as Peach's attendants.
-In Super Mario Galaxy, Toads appear in the beginning as citizens of Toad Town.
-Toad appears in the introduction, holding hands with Toadette as the two look at the night sky.